sarnthil/gutenberg-conversations/README.md

 This corpus contains a collection of fictional conversations extracted from raw novels of The Gutenberg Project.
 The files used to create it were obtained using the [book-nlp](https://github.com/dbamman/book-nlp).

-- 86185 conversational exchanges between pairs of movie characters
+- 86185 conversational exchanges between pairs of novel characters
 - involves 67942 characters from 928 novels
 - in total 578213 utterances
 - novel metadata not included yet: %TO DO: